grantbarrett/OCR-all-lang-directories/README.md

 ## Description

 `OCR-all.sh` is a script designed to process PDF files in specified directories using OCR (Optical Character Recognition).
-The script activates iTerm, sources Zsh configuration, and processes each PDF file found in the input directory.
+The script activates iTerm (or any terminal of your choice), sources zsh configuration, and processes each PDF file found in the input directory.
 The processed files are saved in the output directory, and the original files are moved to the trash.
-This script utilizes `ocrmypdf` for OCR processing.
+This script utilizes OCRmyPDF for OCR processing.

 ## Prerequisites

 Before running this script, ensure you have the following prerequisites installed and configured:

-- **Zsh**: The script is written to run in Zsh.
+- **zsh**: The script is written to run in zsh.
 - **iTerm**: The script activates iTerm using AppleScript.
+You can replace iTerm with your terminal of choice.
-- **ocrmypdf**: The OCR processing is handled by `ocrmypdf`, which should be installed and accessible at `/opt/homebrew/bin/ocrmypdf`.
+- **OCRmyPDF**: The OCR processing is handled by OCRmyPDF, which should be installed and accessible at `/opt/homebrew/bin/ocrmypdf`.
-- **Homebrew**: Install Homebrew if not already installed to easily manage packages like `ocrmypdf`.
+- **Homebrew**: Install Homebrew if not already installed to easily manage packages like OCRmyPDF.
 - **trash-cli**: The script uses the `trash` command to move processed files to the trash.
 Ensure it is installed and configured.

 ## Installation